Fine-Tuning Language Models to Know What They Know: Experiments

 \subsection{Confidence-based Metacognition}

+The main evaluation uses discrete meta answers and $d'_{\rm type2}$ as the primary measure of metacognitive sensitivity.
+This setup is useful because the binary response reduces ambiguity in self-reports and avoids scale-use artifacts often observed in graded confidence ratings, such as central-tendency bias \citep{Xiang2021-wj, Benjamin2013-qu}.

+Nevertheless, discrete answers provide a coarse observation of an underlying confidence signal.
+Small sampling or logit-level fluctuations near the \texttt{Yes/No} decision boundary may affect the recorded binary response.
+Therefore, continuous Type 2 AUROC provides a complementary metric by measuring how well the model ranks correct direct answers above incorrect direct answers by confidence, across all possible thresholds.

-To validate the model's reliance on fundamental internal knowledge sources, this analysis contrasts continuous confidence scores with the discrete binary outputs (Yes/No) utilized in prior settings.
-Examining whether metacognitive alignment persists across these differing modalities determines if the model operates on robust internal representations rather than input-specific dependencies.
-For this purpose, confidence $D$ was calculated as the normalized probability of a positive self-assessment, derived from the logits of the ``Yes'' and ``No'' tokens.
+For this purpose, confidence $D$ was calculated as the normalized probability of a positive self-assessment, derived from the logits of the \texttt{Yes} and \texttt{No} tokens.

-Psychology research frequently utilizes Type 2 AUCROC for continuous or granular metacognitive ratings.
-In alignment with this standard, the analysis applied a Receiver Operating Characteristic (ROC) method.
-ROC curves illustrate metacognitive ability by detailing the change in the True Positive Rate (TPR) as the False Positive Rate (FPR) increases.
-Consequently, the Area Under the Curve (AUC) provides a threshold-invariant metric for evaluating metacognitive sensitivity within continuous confidence data.
+Psychology research frequently utilizes Type 2 AUROC for granular metacognitive ratings.
+In alignment with this standard, the analysis applied a Receiver Operating Characteristic (ROC) analysis.
+The ROC curve traces the True Positive Rate (TPR) against the False Positive Rate (FPR) as the confidence threshold is swept from 0 to 1.
+The resulting AUC summarizes the model's ranking ability over the full continuous confidence scale.
+Equivalently, it can be interpreted as the probability that a randomly selected correct direct answer receives a higher confidence score than a randomly selected incorrect direct answer.